MichelleHaase/CS50p_x/notes_CS50AI.md

 ```
 ### breadth first search BFS
 * uses a Queue as Data structure for frontier, first in first out
-* goes completely thru every level bevor it goes deeper into the initial state
+* goes completely through every level bevor it goes deeper into the initial state
 * is more efective the closer inital and goal state lay together
 * always returns optimal, might explore every state to get there